Saarinen House Tours depart from the Cranbrook Art Museum Peristyle.

-Saarinen House is Eliel Saarinen’s Art Deco masterwork and the jewel of Cranbrook’s architectural treasures.
-Designed in the late 1920s and located at the heart of Cranbrook Academy of Art, from 1930 through 1950 Saarinen House served as the home and studio of the Finnish-American designer Eliel Saarinen—Cranbrook’s first resident architect and the Art Academy’s first president and head of the Architecture Department—and Loja Saarinen—the Academy’s first head of the Weaving Department.
+An Art Deco masterpiece, Saarinen House is the jewel of Cranbrook’s architectural treasures.
+From 1930 through 1950, Saarinen House served as the home and studio of the Finnish-American designers Eliel Saarinen—Cranbrook’s first resident architect and Cranbrook Academy of Art’s first president—and Loja Saarinen—the Academy’s first head of the Weaving Department.

 The tours are approximately 75 minutes in length and include stairs and two ten-minute walks on Cranbrook’s campus.
 Tours take place rain or shine.

-To protect the original carpeting and flooring in Saarinen House, you will be asked to remove your shoes and wear slippers that will be provided.
+To protect the original rugs and flooring in Saarinen House, you will be asked to remove your shoes and wear slippers that will be provided.

 For the safety and comfort of all visitors, children younger than eight years old, including infants and toddlers, are discouraged on this tour.

-Due to the historical status and intimate nature of the house, many rooms and passageways are very narrow and therefore the house is not wheelchair-accessible.
+Due to the historical status and intimate nature of the house, many rooms and passageways are very narrow and therefore the house is not wheelchair accessible.
 All tours are walking tours and guests must be able to walk and stand throughout most of the tour.
-The entrance to the house includes several steps and a tour of the second floor requires walking up and down the main stairwell.
+The entrance to the house includes seven steps and a tour of the second floor requires walking up and down the main stairwell.
 There are no places to sit down in the house itself.

 Coats and Bags

-Saarinen House has no air conditioning and can be extremely warm during the summer months.
+Saarinen House has no air conditioning and can be warm.
 Please note that tours will be cancelled if the Cranbrook Campus is closed for weather-related emergencies.
 Visit cranbrook.edu or call Cranbrook Security at 248.645.3170 for campus closure information.
 There is a coat room inside Saarinen House.

 There are no public restroom facilities at the house itself; please use the facilities at Cranbrook Art Museum before beginning your tour.

 Tickets are non-refundable.
-However, with at least two days advance notice, your ticket may be transferred to another tour date during the same tour season.
-Your ticket also may be transferred to another participant for the tour on the same day and time as the original ticket.
+However, with at least three days advance notice, your ticket may be transferred to another tour date during the same tour season.
+Your ticket may be transferred to another participant for the tour on the same day and time as the original ticket.
 If your tour is canceled by Cranbrook because of weather or the COVID-19 pandemic, you will be offered the opportunity to reschedule your tour for a later date, convert the cost of your ticket into a donation to Cranbrook Center for Collections and Research, or request a refund.

 A limited number of Private Tours of Saarinen House are available May through October, with at least three weeks advance notice.

 Photography by James Haefner.
-Courtesy of the Cranbrook Center for Collections and Research.
+Courtesy of Cranbrook Center for Collections and Research.